Top Load Washer Troubleshooting Tips

 KEY TAKEAWAYS

-- Many common washing machine problems have simple DIY solutions that homeowners can try before resorting to professional repair services.
+• Many common washing machine problems have simple DIY solutions that you can try before resorting to professional repair services.

-- For issues like water leakage or a failure to fill with water, there are specific steps homeowners can take, such as ensuring proper hose installation and inspecting water inlet screens.
+• For issues like water leakage or a failure to fill with water, there are specific steps you can take, such as ensuring proper hose installation and inspecting water supply inlet screens.

 Is your washing machine acting up?
 Our YouTube playlist is loaded with solutions to the most common problems.

-What to Do If Your Washer Has Water Leaking
+What to Do When Your Top-Load Washer is Leaking Water

 The problem: